Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Travel time: 20 minutes

-Since the 17th century, the seaside village of La Boquilla has been home to African-Colombian families earning a living from the abundant seafood pulled from a maze of coastal mangroves bordering the Caribbean Sea.
+Since the 17th century, the seaside village of La Boquilla has been home to Afro-Colombian families fishing the abundant seafood from a maze of coastal mangroves bordering the Caribbean Sea.
 In recent years, though, the area’s expansive patch of sand has become a low-key alternative to Cartagena’s crowded Bocagrande beaches.
 Known for its steady winds and shallow flat water, you can try your hand at kitesurfing with outfitters such as .

-A big part of La Boquilla’s appeal is to connect not only with nature but also with the local community and its cultural traditions.
+A big part of La Boquilla’s appeal is the opportunity to connect not only with nature but also with the local community and its cultural traditions.
 At the far end of the beach next to the mangroves, offers a variety of experiences, such as dance or drum workshops, nature tours and a fishing excursion.
 The latter combines a scenic boat ride with instruction on casting fishing nets and catching crabs in artisanal traps.
-Afterward, you’ll dine on a fresh seafood lunch at a local home with your catch of the day.
+Afterward, you’ll dine on a fresh seafood lunch featuring your catch of the day at a local home.

 How to get to La Boquilla from Cartagena: R52C, SB100 and R44B buses depart from the Monumento India Catalina, just outside the walled city, and head to La Boquilla beach.
 However, it’s quicker to take an Uber, taxi or sign up for a tour with Ecotours Boquilla, which includes transportation from Cartagena-area accommodations.